tthompson899/appointment/README.md

     - SQL

 ## Project setup
+- Create .env file
+    - This should be a replica of the .env.example except:
+    - `DB_DATABASE=appointment`
+    - `DB_USERNAME=root`
+    - `DB_PASSWORD=`
+    NOTE: Password and Username is whatever you set it to.
+To login to mysql in the command line type in this command: `mysql -u root -p`
 - Laravel valet
     - If you do not have Laravel Valet installed, follow the instructions [here](https://laravel.com/docs/7.x/valet#the-park-command)
         ##### TL/DR